B.A. English Literature, Concordia University (Montreal, QC), 2012.

 Research and Teaching Interests:

-American Literature and Culture; Colonial and Postcolonial Studies; Poetry and Poetics; Race and Slavery; Race and Ethnicity; Renaissance and Early Modern; Transatlantic Studies
+Colonial and Postcolonial Studies; History of the Book; Literary and Cultural Theory; Poetry and Poetics; Race and Slavery; Race and Ethnicity; Renaissance and Early Modern; Transatlantic Studies